This article appeared in Environmental Finance, November 2007.

 Developed countries committed under the UNFCCC to support mitigation and adaptation efforts in developing countries.
 As part of the Copenhagen and Cancún agreements, developed countries committed to mobilize $100 billion a year in public and private finance for developing countries by 2020.

 The Paris Agreement reaffirms developed countries’ UNFCCC obligations; the COP decision accompanying the agreement extends the $100 billion-a-year goal through 2025, and calls for a new goal beyond that “from a floor of” $100 billion a year.
 The agreement also broadens the donor base beyond developed countries by encouraging other countries to provide support “voluntarily.”
-China, for instance, recently pledged $3 billion to help other developing countries.
+China, for instance, pledged $3 billion in 2015 to help other developing countries.

 Many national governments offered new financial pledges in Paris.
 Collectively, developed countries pledged $19 billion to help developing countries, including an announcement by Secretary of State John Kerry that, by 2020, the United States will double its support for adaptation efforts to $800 million a year.
 In another sign that developing countries are now also providing support, Vietnam pledged $1 million to the new Green Climate Fund (GCF).
 And for the first time, subnational governments also offered pledges, including 1 million euros from the city of Paris for the GCF, and CAD 6 million from Quebec for the UNFCCC Least Developed Countries Fund.
-As of April 2017, $10.3 billion has been pledged to the Green Climate Fund from 43 governments.

 Many countries indicated in their INDCs that they intend to use some form of international emissions trading to implementing their contributions.
 To ensure the environmental integrity of such transactions, the agreement requires parties to follow accounting practices avoiding the double counting of “internationally transferred mitigation outcomes.”
 In addition, the agreement establishes a new mechanism contributing to mitigation and supporting sustainable development, which, depending on its design, could generate or certify tradable emission units.